 I don't have heat, my home is unsafe or unlivable

-- Notice.
+Notice.
 Call your landlord as soon as possible and inform him or her of the problem.
 Follow up by writing a letter or email to the landlord describing the problem.
+We have a form letter available for your use.
 If your landlord agreed by phone to fix it, describe the agreement in your follow-up letter.
 Save a copy of the letter or the sent email.
 The best practice is to send the letter certified mail, return receipt requested.